AlCalzone/ioBroker.zwave2/README.md

 ### 1.3.1 (2020-06-14)
 * Fixed an issue where secure Multi Channel Association Reports were not correctly deserialized
 * Fixed an issue where some associations to the root endpoint could not be removed

-### 1.3.0 (2020-06-14)
-* Added support for firmware updates.
-WARNING: Use at your own risk!
-* `Fibaro FGMS-001 Motion sensor`: All association groups are now configured to point to the controller
-* When re-interviewing a node, the information about its command classes is also reset

 ## License